shopinvader/odoo-shopinvader/shopinvader_base_address_city/README.rst

 |badge1| |badge2| |badge3|

-REST Services for To list Brazilian cities.
+REST Services for To list cities.
+By default, this module returns a list of cities in a given country by state code.

 **Table of contents**